material-motion/material-motion/specifications/runtime/executor.md

 ---

-<p style="text-align:center"><tt>feature: Delegated execution</tt></p>
+<p style="text-align:center"><tt>feature: Manual execution</tt></p>

-An Executor can delegate its work to a platform-native API, like Web Animations or CoreAnimation.

-**Delegated execution API**: Executor can invoke callbacks when delegated execution starts and ends.
+An Executor can choose to implement an update API that will be called many times per second.

+**Update API**: Executors can implement an update function.

-> If an Executor does not use delegated execution, it does not have to implement this API.
+>The Executor may choose not to implement this API.

-The Executor would be responsible for informing the Runtime of two things: when delegated execution will start, and when delegated execution has ended.

-Example pseudo-code if your language does not support anonymous functions:
+The update function will be called many times per second.
+The Executor may use this method to perform time-based calculations.

+The method returns an activity state enumeration.
+This enumeration has two states: active and idle.

+Example pseudo-code:

-    protocol DelegatedExecution {
+    enum ActivityState {
-      function setDelegatedExecutionCallback(callback)
+      .Active
+      .Idle
     }

-    class DelegatedExecutionCallback {
+    protocol ManualExecution {
-      function onDelegatedExecutionStart(executor, name)
-      function onDelegatedExecutionEnd(executor, name)
+      function update() -> ActivityState
     }

-Example pseudo-code if your language supports anonymous functions:

-    protocol DelegatedExecution {
-      var onDelegatedExecutionStart(executor, name)
-      var onDelegatedExecutionEnd(executor, name)
-    }

-<p style="text-align:center"><tt>/feature: Delegated execution</tt></p>
+<p style="text-align:center"><tt>/feature: Manual execution</tt></p>

 ---